gvwilson/thirdbit/src/fiction/leaderboard/index.md

 "Piss on.
 Good afternoon, An.ton.
 Having second thoughts?"
-I definitely had too much purple.
-And I was skimping where I should have been lathering.
+I was definitely using too much purple, and skimping where I should have been lathering.

 "Never,"
 An.ton snapped.